Ericsson/ecchronos/docs/METRICS.md

     The effective remaining repair time (in milliseconds) for the table to be fully repaired (time ecChronos waits for cassandra to perform repair).

-* RepairFailedAttempt
+* RepairFailedAttempts

-    The amount of repair sessions that have failed for the table.
-THe metric has a total count as well.
+    The meter for the repair sessions that have failed for the table.

 #### Examples